paulfryy/Actuarial_Optimization/docs/source/Tutorial.rst

 indicator noting that there should be a credibility weight applied to each segment.
 Since this argument is set to ``True``, ``lifeYears`` must be given the column name that represents the total lifeYears in a policy.

-**Note:** If set to False (default), each factor level can change withing 20% of its original (may lead to overcompensation due to small sample sizes)
+**Note:** If set to False (default), each factor level can change withing 20% of its original (may lead to overcompensation due to small sample sizes).
+If True, the lifeYears argument will be used to create a lower bound (the maximum of 0.9 and whatever the credibility says the bound can be), and an upper bound (the minimum of 1.1 and whatever the credibility says the bound can be).

 .. code-block:: python